We will be taking a brief rest from June 20 to 28. All orders placed after 5 p.m. on Wednesday, June 19, will ship on Saturday, June 29.

 2 tsp. lavender blossoms (food grade)

 Combine the milk, cinnamon, turmeric, and cardamom and heat through (either on the stovetop or in the microwave.
-Place the lavender in a tea infuser, and add to the warm milk; steep for 1-2 minutes (none: lavender can introduce a bitter taste the longer it is steeped, so play around with the timing to determine what suits you).
+Place the lavender in a tea infuser, and add to the warm milk; steep for 1-2 minutes (note: lavender can introduce a bitter taste the longer it is steeped, so play around with the timing to determine what suits you).
 Stir in honey to taste.
 Top with lavender blossoms and additional cinnamon, if desired.
 Enjoy with a good book and a cozy pillow.